ImranOpenFin/log-manager-cli/README.md

 If the aforementioned configuration items are provided both in the config.ini file and as a command line argument, the command line argument will take precedence.

 ### Commands

-- `python openfin_log_cli.py --get-app-names`: list all the application names.
+* `oflog --get-app-names`: list all the application names.
-- `python openfin_log_cli.py --get-app-desktops --app-name <name>`: list all the desktops for a given app name.
+* `oflog --get-app-desktops --app-name <name>`: list all the desktops for a given app name.
-- `python openfin_log_cli.py --get-desktop-logs --app-name <name> --desktop-id <id>`: list all the logs for a given app name / desktop combination.
+* `oflog --get-desktop-logs --app-name <name> --desktop-id <id>`: list all the logs for a given app name / desktop combination.
-- `python openfin_log_cli.py --get-logs --app-name <name>`: get all the logs for a given app name.
+* `oflog --get-logs --app-name <name>`: get all the logs for a given app name.
-- `python openfin_log_cli.py --download-log <log-id>`: download a log with the given id and decrypt it with the provided private key file.
+* `oflog --download-log <log-id>`: download a log with the given id and decrypt it with the provided private key file.

 ### Other arguments